JasonTian/travis-jekyll-git/README.md

 ## Deploy Jekyll pages using Git and Travis CI

-I just cloned from [Felix Rieseberg's](https://github.com/felixrieseberg/travis-jekyll-git) repo and did some modification based on my situation, you may check out my branch `myVersion` here for the deployment.
+I just cloned this from [Felix Rieseberg's repo](https://github.com/felixrieseberg/travis-jekyll-git) and did some modification based on my situation, you may check out my branch `myVersion` here for the deployment.
 Thanks for Felix's sharing!

 ---